 Bard College president and Bard Music Festival artistic codirector Leon Botstein discusses the centennial of Stravinsky's The Rite of Spring

-and gives a preview of this year's Bard Music Festival, Stravinsky and His World
+and introduces the 2013 Bard Music Festival, Stravinsky and His World

 Bard College Debate Union

 Bard debaters are having a big impact on campus and in the local community.
 Here, they discuss building friendships and pushing their intellectual boundaries in competition.